 For that reason, it’s vital to measure and test the effectiveness of each ad unit and how it affects the engagement of your entire site.
 This, in turn, helps you gauge how much the readers enjoy spending time and reading the content on your site.
 Measuring and analyzing the following metrics should help you develop a more engaging ad-viewing experience on your pages:

 Ad Viewability and Engagement

 In digital advertising, viewability is crucial.
-For instance, even 100% of video ads viewability can’t ensure that you’ve reached the right audience.
-The placement of video ads itself is vital for unobtrusiveness, but, you need to make sure that you’ll measure completion rates and engagement levels as well.
+For instance, even 100% of video ads‘ viewability can’t ensure that you’ve reached the right audience.
+The placement of video ads itself is an unobtrusive way to monetize your WordPress blog nevertheless, you need to make sure that you’ll measure completion rates and engagement levels as well.

-This is another significant metric that can point out to your viewer engagement and campaign effectiveness in terms of advertisements on your publishing site.
+This is another significant metric that can demonstrate your viewer engagement and campaign effectiveness in terms of advertisements on your publishing site.
 There are lots of factors that can suddenly grow your bounce rate.
 Learning what makes a visitor land on your article and immediately leave is an important insight that can help you optimize the pages for better engagement in the future.

 A misplaced ad unit with an unrelated context can definitely cause bounce rates to go up.
 This is why as a publisher, you need to stay focused on structuring your site for specific content-related advertisements.
 You should also invest heavily in your CMS and technology, and place the ad units according to the content.
 Additionally, make sure that the performance and speed of your site are on point.

 Speaking of speed, as a digital publisher, you must be aware that you need to provide a positive user experience at all times.
-Your page and advertisements loading time is the key factor that influences the UX and the performance of your digital magazine.
+Your page and ads loading time is the key factor that influences the UX and the web page performance of your digital magazine.

 3. Optimize the Experience for Mobile Users